Amphetamine Addiction Explained

 - Muscle twitching

 Amphetamines also affect a user’s mood and cognitive abilities.
-This class of drugs is prescribed to children and adults with attention deficit/hyperactivity disorder because it has the ability to increase attention and decrease the chances of one becoming easily distracted.
+This class of drugs is prescribed to children and adults with attention-deficit/hyperactivity disorder because it has the ability to increase attention and decrease the chances of one becoming easily distracted.
 College students often take amphetamine before an upcoming test or major project to increase their focus and ability to stay awake.
-In fact, amphetamines were commonly used by soldiers in World War II for their ability to improve concentration, increase motivation, and decrease need for sleep.
+In fact, amphetamines were commonly used by soldiers in World War II for their ability to improve concentration, increase motivation, and decrease the need for sleep.
 Despite these potentially attractive effects, the drug can have unwanted emotional or cognitive side effects, including the following: